AI Hallucinations in Insurance: Examples and How to Avoid Them

 The second stage uses custom-curated vision-language models (VLM) for contextual understanding.
 It recognizes nuances just like humans, while maintaining the technology's powerful speed.
 This includes:

-- Deciphering illegible handwriting or diagrams and graphs.
+- Deciphering illegible handwriting or diagrams and graphs; and

 - Understanding document position and layout.